CharlieHesuda/XAML-/Compiling-From-Source.md

 The NuGet package are backwards compatibile and can be used in any WPF application (targetting .NET 4.5 or later) with any version of Visual Studio.
 If you wish to **compile the library from source it will REQUIRE Visual Studio 2019 (v16.3 or later) with .NET Core 3.1 SDK installed**.
 This is because the source code leverages the latest features, such as expression bodied members, which cannot be compiled in earlier versions of Visual Studio.

-The main project is contained within the `MaterialDesignToolkit.Wpf.sln` file located at the root of the repository.
+The main project is contained within the `MaterialDesignToolkit.Wpf.slnf` file located at the root of the repository.
 This is the file you want to open in Visual Studio.

 Set the startup project to be `Demos\MaterialDesignDemo`, compile and run (or simply press F5).